nus-cs2030s/2021-s2/docs/27-functions.md

 }
 ```

 First, let's take a moment to appreciate the beauty of the `List::sort` method.
 We can use this method to sort items of _any type_, in _any defined order_.
 We achieve the generality of types with generics, and the generality of sorting order through passing in the comparison function as a parameter.
-This design eliminates the need to write one sorting method for every possible sorting order for a list of strings, (`sortAlphabeticallyIncreasing`, `sortByLengthDecreasing`, etc..)
+The latter the need to write one sorting method for every possible sorting order for a list of strings, (`sortAlphabeticallyIncreasing`, `sortByLengthDecreasing`, etc..)

 The comparison function here is implemented _as a method in an anonymous class that implements an interface_.
 We can think of an instance of this anonymous class as the function.
 Since a function is now just an instance of an object in Java, we can pass it around, return it from a function, and assign it to a variable, just like any other reference type.